We see children, adolescents and adults of all ages.

-If you are a new client and this is your first appointment (Intake), please email our Clinical Assistant at Cassidy.firstname.lastname@example.org as soon as possible.
+If you are a new client that needs to cancel or reschedule your intake appointment, please email our front desk manager at email@example.com.

 If you are a current client, please contact your clinician by phone or email as soon as possible, ideally within 48 hours of the scheduled session to avoid a late cancel fee.

-Educational services: $80 per hour for consultation and advocacy.
+Educational services: $165 for Initial Consult; $150 per hour for ongoing consultation and advocacy.

 Psychiatric services: Rates vary depending on clinician, appointment time and complexity.
-Please call or email our Clinical Director for more information.
+Please visit our Payment page for more information.

 No, we elect not to accept or work with health insurance companies or third-party payers.
 Clients pay for services at the time of the appointment.
-Therapy clients have the option of requesting a detailed invoice to submit to their insurance company for out-of-network reimbursement.
+Therapy and assessment clients have the option of requesting a superbill to submit to their insurance company for out-of-network reimbursement.
 The first step is to contact your insurance provider to see if you have out-of-network benefits.

-For more information, please see [insert web page.]
+For more information, please see our Payment page.

-While many clients elect to not interact with insurance providers, sessions with us are often still covered by insurance even though we are independent providers (out-of-network).
+While many clients elect to not interact with insurance providers, sessions with us are sometimes still covered by insurance even though we are independent providers (out-of-network).
 Here’s how it usually works:

 Payment in full is due at each appointment.

-We will provide an itemized receipt for you upon request to file with your insurance.
+We will provide a superbill for you upon request to file with your insurance.

 Your insurance company will send you a reimbursement check in accordance with your plan.

-* Please note that only psychotherapy services will be invoiced for third party reimbursement.
+* Please note that only psychotherapy and psychological assessment services will be invoiced for third party reimbursement.
 Educational, psychiatric and mindfulness services are not available for reimbursement invoicing.

 By not accepting insurance, we are able to offer high quality services to a smaller caseload – with many options of care to fit the individual’s needs.
 This also enables us to attract and retain very qualified and effective clinicians that have the time to collaborate with your entire healthcare team if needed.
 Not accepting insurance also enables us to offer a broader range of services that are restricted by current reimbursement limitations.

-We accept credit card, HSA cards, check or cash.
+We accept credit cards, HSA cards, check or cash.

 8921 Three Chopt Road